 Prerequisite: AP/Dual Credit U.S. History recommended This college-level course prepares students to take the AP U.S. Government and Politics exam for possible college credit.
 The class includes both the study of general concepts used to interpret U.S. politics and the analysis of specific examples.
 Students will evaluate general propositions about government and politics, analyze political relationships between people and institutions and between different institutions, and utilize basic data relevant to government and politics in sustained written arguments.
-Students entering high school in 2014 or after must take the corresponding Advanced Placement (AP)

-examination in order to receive the 1.25 GPA multiplier.
+Students must take the corresponding Advanced Placement (AP) examination in order to receive the 1.25 GPA multiplier.